Ottawa Group on Price Indices

 Rio de Janeiro, 8-10 May 2019

-The next meeting of the Ottawa Group will be hosted by Fundacao Getulio Vargas (FGV) Brazil and will be held in May 2019.
+The next meeting will be held in Rome, Italy, in June 2022, and will be co-hosted by the Italian Statistics Institute (Istat) and the Italian Central Bank (Bank of Italy).
 The agenda of the meeting is still open for discussion and is dependent on work programmes and future priorities.
-Among the possible topics for discussion are:

 Reporting to the UN Statistical Commission